robzor92/models-api/docs/quickstart.md

 ### Models

-Assuming you have done some model training, having export a model to a directory on a local file path, the model artifacts and additional metadata can now be saved to the Model Registry.
+Assuming you have done some model training, and exported a model to a directory on a local file path, the model artifacts and additional metadata can now be saved to the Model Registry.
 See the [example notebooks](https://github.com/logicalclocks/hops-examples/blob/master/notebooks/ml/hsml).

 #### Creation

 Create a model named `mnist`.
-As you can see, you have the possibility to make settings on the Model, such as the `version` number, or `metrics` parameter which is set to attach model training metrics on the model.
+As you can see, you have the possibility to set parameters for the Model, such as the `version` number, or `metrics` which is set to attach model training metrics on the model.
 The [Model Guide](generated/model.md) guides through the full configuration of Models.

 === "Python"

     ```python
-    mnist_model_meta = mr.create_model(name="mnist",
+    mnist_model_meta = mr.tensorflow.create_model(name="mnist",
         version=1,
         metrics={"accuracy": 0.94},
         description="mnist model description")